 Authors: Paul Bernier

-This article discusses the two principal theories of Consciousness representationalism: the Representational theory of consciousness (RTC) and the Higher-order approach to consciousness (HOAC).
-It underscores some important problems of the RTC and argues that the HOAC is faced with an intolerable infinite regress.
-It proposes a modified version of the HOAC, namely the Self-Representational theory of consciousness (SRTC), as a way to overcome the infinite regress.
-Finally, it argues in support of a particular interpretation of the SRTC according to which the (self)-representational content of a conscious state is a de re proposition.
+According to Consciousness representationalism (CR), the qualitative character of a conscious experience is captured by its representational content.
+The Representational theory of consciousness (RTC) and the Higher-order approach to consciousness (HOAC) are the two main versions of CR.
+RTC is faced with some notorious problems suggesting that HOAC is preferable.
+I argue that standard versions of the latter are faced with an intolerable infinite regress.
+I propose a non-standard version of the HOAC, the Self-Representational theory of consciousness (SRTC), as a way to overcome that problem.
+I distinguish various interpretations of SRTC and argue in support of the interpretation according to which the (self)-representational content is a de re proposition.

-Keywords: Consciousness, representation, higher-order theories of consciousness, self-representation
+Keywords: Consciousness, qualitative character, representation, higher-order theories of consciousness, self-representation